The First Time Is the Last Time: Plot

 Ma Yuk-fung (Season Ma) is a simple-minded girl who would blindly do anything for love.
-Under the instigation of her triad member boyfriend Robert, Yuk-fung goes into prison to kill Winnie Wong to avenge Robert's triad boss, Man (Lam Chung).
-Yuk-fung was then guilty of drug possession and was imprisoned for six months.
+Under the instigation of her triad member boyfriend, Robert, Yuk-fung goes into prison to kill Winnie Wong to avenge Robert's triad boss, Man (Lam Chung).
+Yuk-fung was then found guilty of drug possession and imprisoned for six months.
 In prison, Yuk-fung misses Robert day and night, oblivious to the fact that Robert is just using her.
 In prison, Yuk-fung is bullied by inmate He-man, but fortunately gets help from inmates Crazy Bitch (Carrie Ng) and 5354 (Meg Lam) to avoid further bullying.

-5354 is a recidivist who intentionally got pregnant before imprisonment whereby her sentence is halved.
-Nevertheless, 5354 and her child's father have feelings towards each other.
+5354 is a recidivist who intentionally got pregnant before imprisonment, so her sentence is halved.
+Nevertheless, 5354 and her child's father have feelings for each other.

 Crazy Bitch is a disfigured murder felon who gives herself up in prison and often causes trouble.
 Later, due to Yuk-fung's sincere attitude, Crazy Bitch brightens up.
-They often talk about their own past.
-Crazy Bitch had a poor childhood where her family lived on a boat.
-As a child, she was sold by her drug addict father and became a prostitute who also got addicted to drugs.
+They often talk about their own pasts.
+Crazy Bitch had a poor childhood because her family lived on a boat.
+As a child, she was sold by her drug-addicted father and became a prostitute, and she also got addicted to drugs.
 One night, she was harassed in a nightclub and was saved by a triad member, Yung (Andy Lau).
-The next day, Yung also negotiated with a rival gang for her and Yung was injured during a chaotic fight.
+The next day, Yung also negotiated with a rival gang for her, and Yung was injured during a chaotic fight.
 Yung hid with Crazy Bitch in the public restroom, and they became affectionate.
-Soon after, Crazy Bitch cohabited with Yung, which during that time, Yung helped her get rid of her drug addiction and she actively lived a new life.
+Soon after, Crazy Bitch cohabited with Yung, and during that time, Yung helped her get rid of her drug addiction, and she actively lived a new life.
 The two spent their happiest moments together.
 Later, Yung turned out to be an undercover cop who abhorred injustice as his foe.
-Crazy Bitch worried that his operation would fail and requested that they immigrate and start a new life in Canada together.
-Yung was then killed at the final moment by Man and Crazy Bitch's hopes were destroyed.
-Crazy Bitch avenged Yung and killed Man and his underlings in a sauna and was thus, sentenced to prison.
+Crazy Bitch worried that her operation would fail and requested that they immigrate and start a new life in Canada together.
+Yung was then killed at the final moment by Man, and Crazy Bitch's hopes were destroyed.
+Crazy Bitch avenged Yung, killed Man and his underlings in a sauna, and was thus sentenced to prison.
 In the process, she was also disfigured by a burning sauna stone.